 Soviet President Nikolai Podgorny has renewed his country's pledge of political, economic and military support for Egypt.

-Soviet President Nikolai Podgorny has renewed his country's pledge of political, economic and military support for Egypt.
+Background: Soviet President Nikolai Podgorny has renewed his country's pledge of political, economic and military support for Egypt.
 In talks that began immediately after the Russian's arrival in Cairo explanation of the recent tension and political upheaval in Cairo that resulted in large scale dismissals of Egyptian officials.
 Several of these officials, including former Vice President Aly Sabry, were men noted for their leanings towards the Soviet Union.

 President Sadat is reported to have asserted that the purge through government and party posts was purely an internal matter, and had no bearing on existing relations between the two countries.

 SYNOPSIS: The Soviet President Mr. Nikolai Podgorny and his delegates have been holding discussions with Egyptian President Anwar Sadat and his ministers.